 \subsection{The DC2 Simulations}

 Our work aims to simulate transient-host associations to higher redshifts and fainter magnitudes than have been previously observed.
-We also wish to produce a catalogue containing valuable derived properties of transient hosts, including photometry, morphology, star formation rates and stellar masses.
-Existing galaxy catalogues are limited in these respects, so we make use of synthetic galaxy data from the LSST Dark Energy Science Collaboration (DESC).
+We also wish to produce a catalogue containing valuable derived properties of transient hosts, including morphology, star formation rates and stellar masses.
+Observed galaxy catalogues are limited in these respects, so we make use of synthetic galaxy data from the LSST Dark Energy Science Collaboration (DESC).

 DESC is in the midst of a series of data challenges in preparation for the Rubin Observatory.
 The goal of the data challenges is to produce realistic end-to-end simulations of LSST survey operations, data reduction, and analysis.
-For data challenge 2 (DC2), DESC produced a suite of simulated LSST-like datasets including an extragalactic source catalogue and co-added images \citep{DESC2021}.
+For data challenge 2 (DC2), DESC produced a suite of simulated LSST-like datasets, including an extragalactic source catalogue and co-added images \citep{DESC2021}.
 We make use of the extragalactic catalogue, named the CosmoDC2 Synthetic Sky catalogue \citep{CosmoDC22019}, and its associated DC2 image data.

-The CosmoDC2 catalogue was constructed from a dark matter only N-body simulation in a 4.225 Gpc$^3$ volume, where realistic galaxies with Sersic profiles and SEDs were associated with dark matter halos.
+The CosmoDC2 catalogue was constructed from a dark matter only N-body simulation in a 4.225 Gpc$^3$ volume.
+This volume is insufficient to probe to $z\sim3$ as needed for LSST, so to create lightcones, the volume was replicated once per axis.
+After the lightcone generation, realistic galaxies with Sersic profiles and SEDs were associated with dark matter halos.
 The resultant galaxy catalogue, which is delivered in HEALPix\footnote{\url{http://healpix.sourceforge.net}} (Hierarchical Equal Area iso-Latitude Pixelization) format \citep{Gorski2005}, spans 440 deg$^2$ of the sky and cosmological distances ($z\simeq3$).
 The CosmoDC2 data has also undergone rigorous validation to ensure that it matches observed galaxy properties \citep{dc2val}.
-However, due to necessary compromises made to accommodate the needs of the diverse DESC working groups, the CosmoDC2 distributions of galaxy colors are far from perfect, particularly at higher redshifts ($z>.5$).
+However, due to necessary compromises made to accommodate the needs of the diverse DESC working groups, the CosmoDC2 distributions of galaxy colours are far from perfect, particularly at higher redshifts ($z>0.5$).
 We discuss how these colour limitations affect the final SCOTCH catalogue in \textsection \ref{sec:validation}.